 Medical Records Administration Team

 As a patient you can have access to your records but you can also have

 more information such as details of our performance, our spending and our

 meetings.
 If you can’t find what you are looking for please ask the department

-you have been dealing with or check our read our Freedom of Information
+you have been dealing with or check our read our Freedom of

-making an FOI request.
+records by making an FOI request.